mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 MMU  Page Size: 4KB
 Target Binary Format: ELF

+Toolchain
+^^^^^^^^^
-Toolchain:  Cross Compiler, linker, and libraries to be  built to compile our embedded      application Toolchain type (Buildroot toolchain).
+Cross Compiler, linker, and libraries to be  built to compile our embedded application

+- Toolchain type (Buildroot toolchain).
 The Embedded system will be compiled with tools integrated  into Buildroot

-Custom    buidlroot toolchain vendor name
+- Custom toolchain vendor name: buildroot

-C library  glibc  Library    containing the typical C
-libraries used in  Linux    environments   (stdlib, stdio,   etc)              |
+- C library  glibc  Library    containing the typical C  libraries used in  Linux    environments   (stdlib, stdio,   etc)              |

-Kernel Headers    Same as kernel being   built
+- Kernel Headers    Same as kernel being   built

-Custom Kernel Headers  Series:   6.6.x
+- Custom Kernel Headers  Series:   6.6.x

-Binutils Version     binutils 2.41           Binutils contains  tools to manage    the binary files obtained in the   compilation of   the different     applications
+- Binutils Version     binutils 2.41           Binutils contains  tools to manage    the binary files obtained in the   compilation of   the different     applications

- GCC  compiler Version     gcc 13.x   GCC tools version to be installed
+- GCC  compiler Version     gcc 13.x   GCC tools version to be installed

-Enable C++ support    Yes   Including support for C++ programming,      compiling, and    linking.
+- Enable C++ support    Yes   Including support for C++ programming,      compiling, and    linking.
-Build cross gdb for the host   yes Includes the  support for GDB.
+- Build cross gdb for the host   yes Includes the  support for GDB.
-Add Python support
+- Add Python support

-GDB debugger version      gdb 14.x
+- GDB debugger version      gdb 14.x

-Build options.
+Build options
+^^^^^^^^^^^^^
 How Buidlroot will build the code.
 Leave the default values

 System Configuration
+^^^^^^^^^^^^^^^^^^^^

 Root Default target skeleton Linux folder filesystem organization for skeleton the embedded system System **buildroot** Name of the Hostname embedded system